 Finally, overnight parking is not free – parking fees range from $15 to $28 per night depending on the hotel.

 Equivalent to Disney’s Deluxe Magic Kingdom monorail hotels, Premier hotels are the top tier at Universal and are rated four diamonds by AAA.
 These hotels offer high-quality textiles, large rooms, sit-down restaurants, lounges, spas, and luxurious amenities.
-Prices start in the mid-to-high $200s to $500 during peak season per night for standard rooms based on a five-night stay.
+Prices start in the mid-to-high $200s to $500 during peak season per night for standard rooms based on a four-night stay.

 There are three Premier Hotels: